-Last but not least, to foster the implementation of the previously defined measures each district prepared a plan for action.
-The plans entailed activities in the fields of awareness raising, stakeholder engagement, capacity development as well as data management, and defined a timeline and responsibilities for each activity.
+Last but not least, to foster the implementation of the previously defined measures, each district prepared a plan for action.
+The plans entailed activities in the fields of raising awareness, stakeholder engagement, capacity development and data management, and defined a timeline and responsibilities for each activity.

 What happened afterwards?

 To disseminate the newly gained knowledge, two further trainings – one on data visualisation and one on monitoring & evaluation – were conducted in each of the three pilot districts and later scaled up to cover the remaining fifty-seven partner districts of the SfDR programme.
 Effective data visualisation is key when communicating on SDG-related data in a more accessible and comprehensible way.
 Besides reports, communication materials such as flyers and banners were created.
-Watch the following clip to hear what Doreen Korkor Dugbatey, Assistant Statistician at Tarkwa-Nsuaem Municipality, has to share about her learnings:
+Watch the following clip to hear what Doreen Korkor Dugbatey, assistant statistician at Tarkwa-Nsuaem municipality, has to share about what she learned:

 As a result of the second training on SDG monitoring, a District Development Data Platform (DDDP) was developed.
 It addresses identified gaps in data quality and assurance and includes visualisation and SDG tracking tools.
 Bringing together local, regional and national monitoring and reporting, it thus provides a comprehensive monitoring system.
 Additionally, its public interface allows for interaction with platforms of other (international) institutions.
 Have a look at this short introductory video about the DDDP:

 Since the piloting phase proved to be very successful, an institutionalisation of the aforementioned process at national level is currently taking shape.
-Within the revision of Ghana’s national policy guidelines and framework for districts, some of the City WORKS tools like the SDG self-assessment shall be incorporated to become a requirement for all municipalities and districts.
-Moreover, based on the City WORKS tools, roadmaps were developed by the districts out of which respective districts were supported to incorporate them into their Medium-Term Development Plans (MTDP).
+Within the revision of Ghana’s national policy guidelines and framework for districts, some of the City WORKS tools, such as the SDG self-assessment shall be incorporated to become a requirement for all municipalities and districts.
+Moreover, based on the City WORKS tools, roadmaps were developed by the districts, on the basis of which respective districts were supported to incorporate them into their Medium-Term Development Plans (MTDP).
 From the MTDPs, district annual action and development plans are derived for implementation.

-Aside from these overall developments, a hackathon – one of the many innovative ideas envisioned during the kick-off workshop – has been conducted in 2019.
-During the hackathon two apps for citizen-generated data were developed by GIZ and its partners, with the Ghana Statistical Service (GSS) being the lead agency.
+Aside from these overall developments, a hackathon – one of the many innovative ideas envisioned during the kick-off workshop – was conducted in 2019.
+During the hackathon, two apps for citizen-generated data were developed by GIZ and its partners, with the Ghana Statistical Service (GSS) being the lead agency.
 The apps allow for easy and anonymous reporting of incidents reaching from gender-based violence to poor waste management to the respective municipal authorities.
-After a first successful testing and launching phase in 2020, the apps have been piloted in three districts (Central Gonja, Bono East and Ho).
+After an initial successful testing and launching phase in 2020, the apps were piloted in three districts (Central Gonja, Bono East and Ho).
 In a next step they will be scaled up to other districts before becoming fully accessible for the public.